arunsahijpal/Readme-Generator/README.md

 ## 🚀 Features

-- Analyzes module structure and extracts metadata (name, description, dependencies, classes, etc.)
-- Sends the metadata to an AI endpoint to summarize the module
 - Generates a `README.md` file in the module folder
 - Supports `.env`-based configuration for flexible local/remote AI services
 - Can be executed from both the **project root** and **within module folders**